This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 Set Up

 Note: If you are only going to use the Encoders, then you can directly jump to 2.
-Connect your iPhone.
+Connect your iPhone or iPad.

 1. Add the Tap MIDI Remote Script